 The award consists of a framed scroll, sterling medal, complimentary meeting registration for award recipient and companion, a dinner held in recipient’s honor during the designated meeting, and Life Membership in The Society.
-The recipient is eligible for travel reimbursement of up to $1000.
+The recipient is eligible for travel reimbursement of up to US $1,000.
 The recipient will receive the award in person at the designated meeting of the Society and deliver a general address to the Society on a subject related to the contributions for which the award is being presented.

 About Carl Wagner